-Former label exec and manager Freddie Wall, praised by FKP's Folkert Koopmans as a "passionate and professional expert", joins in the newly created position of COO
+Former label exec and manager Freddie de Wall, praised by FKP's Folkert Koopmans as a "passionate and professional expert", joins in the newly created position of COO

 Sign up for IQ Index

 Susan Hollingshead hopes to provide a "rich environment for employee development and commitment" as the Silicon Valley ticketer's first CPO

 Vendini has appointed Susan Hollingshead its first ‘chief people officer’ (CPO).

 Hollingshead, who joins from solar power company Sungevity, will “play a vital role as we continue to grow, recruit new talent and ensure that Vendini’s core values resonate with everyone on our team,” says Mark Tacchi, CEO of the San Francisco-based ticketing and event marketing firm.

 Vendini, which topped US$2bn in gross sales in September and recently raised $20 million in series-A funding, looks to “jumpstart 2017 with continued progress under Susan’s leadership”, adds Tachi, who says the company’s success is “owed to our kick-ass employees and our infectious culture”.

 An increasing number of companies, especially tech firms, are hiring a CPO, which is roughly equivalent to a chief human resources officer.

 “Vendini’s success is owed to our kick-ass employees and our infectious culture.
 Susan will play a vital role as we continue to grow”